synera-ai/nextchat-local/docs/faq-en.md

 # Frequently Asked Questions

-## How to get help quickly?
+## How to Get Help Quickly?

 1. Ask ChatGPT / Bing / Baidu / Google, etc.
-2. Ask online friends.
-Please provide background information and a detailed description of the problem.
-High-quality questions are more likely to get useful answers.
+2. Ask online users.
+Please provide background information about the problem and a detailed description of the problem encountered.
+High-quality questions make it easier to get useful answers.

 # Deployment Related Questions

+For detailed tutorials on various deployment methods, please refer to: https://rptzik3toh.feishu.cn/docx/XtrdduHwXoSCGIxeFLlcEPsdn8b

-## Why does the Docker deployment version always prompt for updates
+## Why does the Docker deployment version keep prompting for updates?

-The Docker version is equivalent to the stable version, and the latest Docker is always consistent with the latest release version.
-Currently, our release frequency is once every one to two days, so the Docker version will always be one to two days behind the latest commit, which is expected.
+The Docker version is equivalent to the stable version.
+The latest Docker is always consistent with the latest release version.
+Currently, our release frequency is once every one to two days, so the Docker version will always lag behind the latest commit by one to two days, which is expected.

 ## How to deploy on Vercel

-1. Register a Github account and fork this project.
+1. Register a Github account and fork this project
-2. Register Vercel (mobile phone verification required, Chinese number can be used), and connect your Github account.
+2. Register Vercel (mobile phone verification required, you can use a Chinese number) and connect your Github account
-3. Create a new project on Vercel, select the project you forked on Github, fill in the required environment variables, and start deploying.
-After deployment, you can access your project through the domain provided by Vercel.
-(Requires proxy in mainland China)
+3. Create a new project on Vercel, select the project you forked on Github, fill in environment variables as needed, and start deployment.
+After deployment, you can access your project through the domain provided by Vercel under the condition of having a ladder.

-- If you need to access it directly in China: At your DNS provider, add a CNAME record for the domain name, pointing to cname.vercel-dns.com.
+4. If you need to access without walls in China: Add a CNAME record for your domain name on your domain management website, pointing to cname.vercel-dns.com.
 Then set up your domain access on Vercel.

 ## How to modify Vercel environment variables

-- Enter the Vercel console page;
+- Go to the Vercel console page;
-- Select your chatgpt-next-web project;
+- Select your NextChat project;
-- Click on the Settings option at the top of the page;
+- Click the Settings option at the top of the page;
 - Find the Environment Variables option in the sidebar;
 - Modify the corresponding values as needed.

 ## What is the environment variable CODE?
-Is it necessary to set it?
+Must it be set?

-This is your custom access password, you can choose:
+This is your custom access password.
+You can choose:

-1. Do not set it, delete the environment variable.
-Be cautious: anyone can access your project at this time.
+1. Don't set it, delete the environment variable.
+Caution: At this time, anyone can access your project.
-2. When deploying the project, set the environment variable CODE (supports multiple passwords, separated by commas).
-After setting the access password, users need to enter the access password in the settings page to use it.
-See [related instructions](https://github.com/Yidadaa/ChatGPT-Next-Web#access-password)
+2. When deploying the project, set the environment variable CODE (supports multiple passwords separated by commas).
+After setting the access password, users need to enter the access password in the settings interface before they can use it.
+See [related instructions](https://github.com/Yidadaa/ChatGPT-Next-Web/blob/main/README_CN.md#%E9%85%8D%E7%BD%AE%E9%A1%B5%E9%9D%A2%E8%AE%BF%E9%97%AE%E5%AF%86%E7%A0%81)

-## Why doesn't the version I deployed have streaming response
+## Why doesn't my deployed version have streaming responses?

 > Related discussion: [#386](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/386)